apache/pulsar/site2/docs/client-libraries-java.md

 In addition to subscribing a consumer to a single Pulsar topic, you can also subscribe to multiple topics simultaneously using [multi-topic subscriptions](concepts-messaging.md#multi-topic-subscriptions).
 To use multi-topic subscriptions you can supply either a regular expression (regex) or a `List` of topics.
 If you select topics via regex, all topics must be within the same Pulsar namespace.

-Some examples are as follows:
+The followings are some examples.

 ```java
 import org.apache.pulsar.client.api.Consumer;